Testing Email Activation in Sign-Up Flows

 • interval – interval between polling requests in ms

-• timeout – maximal allowed time span for the function to loop in ms
+• timeout – maximum time allowed for the function to loop in ms

-• parserFn – callback that receives the REST API response and parses it for the desired value.
-The pollForValue function will poll the provided URL until parserFn returns a truthy value (or timeout)
+• parserFn – callback that receives the REST API response and parses it for the desired value; polling continues until parserFn returns a truthy value (or timeout)

-• requestFn – (OPTIONAL) a callback to replace default window.fetch
+• requestFn – (optional) a callback to replace the default window.fetch

-• parserPayload - (OPTIONAL) extra payload for parserFn callback
+• parserPayload – (optional) extra payload passed to parserFn

 Test Application

-So we have mail server API and polling function.
-Next, we going to try it in diverse testing tools.
-For that we will need a real world example.
-Imagine, we are testing ACME forum application built with NodeBB.
-Our goal is to fill out the registration form (http://localhost:4567/register) and submit it:
+We have the mail server API and the polling function.
+Now we’ll try this across a few testing tools using a real-world example.
+Assume we’re testing an ACME forum application built with NodeBB.
+The goal is to fill out the registration form at http://localhost:4567/register and submit it:

 ACME forum registration form

-It brings us to the next page where we have tick on the GDPR checkboxes.
+This brings us to the next page where we check the GDPR checkboxes.

 ACME forum GDPR form

-As the form submitted the application sends confirmation email.
-Here we go with pollForValue function.
-We call it to poll the REST API until the email message arrived.
-The function will use the following parsing logic to get the activation link from NodeBB default email template:
+After the form is submitted, the app sends a confirmation email.
+That’s where pollForValue comes in.
+We call it to poll the REST API until the email arrives.
+To extract the activation link from NodeBB’s default email template:

 function parseActivationLink( text ) {